Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/tips-troubleshooting-and-limitations.md

 ## Limitations

-APIs including AWS signing / HTTP Basic / 2-way SSL security cannot be discovered, as these features are not currently supported in Enterprise Marketplace.
+APIs including AWS signing / 2-way SSL security cannot be discovered, as these features are not currently supported in Enterprise Marketplace.

 A change of front-end image only is not detected.
 Changing the name of the API will create one on Enterprise Marketplace and not delete the previous one.